-With data Lakes and warehouse's high importance and a growing number of activities around data, data quality is something that not only experts users should be aware of.
+With data Lakes and warehouses' high importance and a growing number of activities around data, data quality is something that not only expert users should be aware of.
 Emerging of modern BI and Self-service analytics roles like data analyst, data scientist, or data engineer that are not into data quality details and could use simple metrics to get a quality overview of dataset they want to use.

 How to design a good data quality score